gbdev/pandocs/content/Video_Display.md

 Mode 1  ____________________________________11111111111111_____
 ```

-When the LCD controller is reading a particular part of video memory,
+When the PPU is reading a particular part of video memory,
 that memory is inaccessible to the CPU.

 -   During modes 2 and 3, the CPU cannot access OAM (FE00h-FE9Fh).